 How to Choose the Best Mic for the Pastor

 After spending hours (or even days) preparing their sermon, clergy, including the Pastor, Rabbi, Imam, etc., want to ensure their message is clearly understood and delivers its full impact.
-In this guide, you will learn key factors to consider when purchasing a mic for the clergy.
+In this guide, you will learn key factors to consider when purchasing a mic for clergy.

 Few things can ruin a pastor's ability to deliver their message than lousy audio.
 A low-quality or poorly used microphone can spoil a great sermon due to incessant popping and hissing sounds.
 The volume can be either too loud or quiet, which creates a poor listening experience for your congregants.
 Or worse, the mic can stop working entirely, leaving the message completely inaudible for your members.